 Your sleep apnea dental appliance is carefully fitted by one of our expert dentists for comfort and effectiveness.
 Using cutting-edge technology and precise digital design, we create appliances tailored to your mouth and sleep needs because better tech means better treatment.
 Compact and electricity-free, they’re a convenient option for mild to moderate sleep apnea, CPAP-intolerant patients, or anyone seeking sleep apnea treatment without the use of a CPAP machine.

-At Tend, oral appliance therapy is part of our Open Airway Journey, a dentist-guided approach in partnership with SleepArchitects™ that may also include nightguards, TMJ or jaw pain support, and open-airway therapy concepts, all designed to support healthier breathing and more comfortable sleep.
+Oral appliance therapy is part of our Open Airway Journey, a dentist-guided approach that may also include nightguards, TMJ or jaw pain support, and open-airway therapy concepts, all designed to support healthier breathing and more comfortable sleep.

-Guided by our dentists in collaboration with SleepArchitects, the Open Airway Journey takes you from initial evaluation and sleep testing through custom oral appliance treatment and ongoing support, all designed to help you breathe easier, smile brighter, and sleep more comfortably.
+Guided by our dentists, the Open Airway Journey takes you from initial evaluation and sleep testing through custom oral appliance treatment and ongoing support, all designed to help you breathe easier, smile brighter, and sleep more comfortably.

 Step 1